sunbor/user-management-service/README.md

 Run "node crudserver.js" to start the server.

-See https://documenter.getpostman.com/view/10110930/UVXbsymn for information on endpoints
+See https://documenter.getpostman.com/view/10110930/UVXbsymn for information on endpoints.